IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 [UID2 Overview](../../../README.md) > [Getting Started](../../README.md) > [v2](../README.md) > [Endpoints](./README.md) > POST /token/generate

 # POST /token/generate
-Generate a UID2 token from a hashed or unhashed email address or phone number, and implicitly opt in the user associated with the provided PII.
+Opt in the user to UID2-based targeted advertising and generate a UID2 token from their provided email address or phone number.

 >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s PII to UID2 tokens for targeted advertising.
 This endpoint does not check for opt-out records.
 To check for opt-out requests, use the [POST /token/refresh](./post-token-refresh.md) endpoint.